 Learn how to use the Cricut Joy app to quickly create simple labels, paper crafts, vinyl, and iron-on projects for Cricut Joy without Design Space.

 Are you afraid to take your new Cricut Joy out of the box?
 Do your 30-minute projects turn into 3-hour ones?
 Think those pretty labels are just for Pinterest and YouTube stars?
 So did I, but now I don’t.
 Getting started with Cricut Joy is about to be so much easier.
 Cricut Joy now has its own app for simple, single-layer projects.
 All you need is a machine and a Cricut account.
-I‘ll walk you through the free Cricut Joy app for Paper, Vinyl, Iron-On, and Smart Labels, so you can actually use your hard-earned machine quickly and confidently.
+I‘ll walk you through the free Cricut Joy app for Paper, Vinyl, Iron-On, Smart Labels, and Cricut Joy Insert Cards, so you can actually use your hard-earned machine quickly and confidently.

 First Things First